obsfx/obsfx.github.io/index.md

 # Experience

 - `Junior Front-end Developer - Radity February 2021 - May 2021`
   I worked on several **React** and **Vue/Nuxt** projects.
-I maintained legacy codebases and participated implementing of the new features.
+I maintained legacy codebases and helped the team for implementing the new features.